reasoning-machines/pal/README.md

 This repo provides an interactive implementation of PAL.

 ## News 📢
+[Mar 2023] We have added supports for ChatGPT APIs (e.g., gpt-3.5-turbo).
+We expect a smooth transition for PAL over the codex API shutdown.
+Checkout a beta script `scripts/gsm_chatgpt.py` for Math reasoning.

 [Jan 2023] We release [GSM-hard](https://github.com/reasoning-machines/pal/blob/main/datasets/gsmhardv2.jsonl), a harder version of GSM8k we created.
 Also avaliable on [Huggingface 🤗](https://huggingface.co/datasets/reasoning-machines/gsm-hard)
 ```python
 import datasets